MattMatt0240/DemiGod/README.md

  As an all-time gamer, I would like to create a retro-style, turn-based RPG game.
-This project is being developed in java, using eclipse IDE, and AIDE android application,support for gradle builds is addex so now it can be built on any platform.
+This project is being developed in java, using eclipse IDE, Android Studio, and AIDE android application.
+Support for gradle builds has been added, so now it can be built on any platform.
- Any help, contributions,
+ Any help, contributions, ideas, and/or concerns are welcome.
- ideas, and/or concerns are welcome.
-This is a learning project for me, and am very excited to see where this goes.
+ This is a learning project for me, and I'm very excited to see where this goes.

  Images are currently 32x32 px, but am considering a higher resolution (64x64).

+ This project is licensed under GNU GPL v3

 Storyline: